amazingchance7-svg/amazingchance/docs/tasks/02_Buy_Tickets.md

 ## Status

-Draft
+Ready

 ---

 # Business Goal

-Allow users to purchase lottery tickets in the simplest, fastest and most trustworthy way possible.
+Enable users to purchase lottery tickets in the fastest, simplest and most trustworthy way.

-The purchase flow should maximize conversion while maintaining complete transparency.
+This feature is a core part of the MVP and must be production-ready.

 ---